Malika Bilal

-Malika is the host of the Al Jazeera Podcast The Take.
+Bilal is the host of the Al Jazeera Podcast The Take.
 Previously she was co-host and digital producer of The Stream, based at the Al Jazeera English US broadcast-center, in Washington, DC.

 She joined the DC bureau from the channel's main broadcast-center in Doha, in Qatar, where she worked as an editor and writer for the Al Jazeera English website.

 Personal life

 Born and raised in Chicago, Illinois, she self-professedly grew up listening to All Things Considered and Morning Edition on NPR during the long car rides to and from school with her parents.

-Malika graduated from Northwestern University in Evanston, Illinois, where she studied journalism.
+Bilal went to Universal School for middle school and Northwestern University in Evanston, Illinois, where she studied journalism.
 She also attended the American University in Cairo to develop her knowledge of Arabic.

 Career

-Malika began her career as a TV broadcaster on her campus station, but also wrote for magazines.
+Bilal began her career as a TV broadcaster on her campus station, but also wrote for magazines.
 She was then a daily reporter on a Tribune Company newspaper [which?] and, in 2006, also worked for Voice of America.